alfonsohera/stci/README.md

   - `wav2vec2`: Transformer-based pipeline
   - `cnn`: CNN dual-path architecture (default)

-- **--online**: Run with online services enabled (WandB logging)
-  - If not specified, runs in offline mode

-- **--no_manual**: Disable manual features for cnn pipeline
+- **--no_prosodic**: Disable prosodic features for CNN pipeline
   - Only applicable to the CNN pipeline
-  - If not specified, manual prosodic features are used
+  - If not specified, prosodic features are used

+- **--multi_class**: Use multi-class classification (Healthy vs MCI vs AD)
+  - By default, binary classification (Healthy vs Non-Healthy) is used
+  - Especially useful for the CNN pipeline

 - **--folds**: Number of folds for cross-validation (default: 5)
   - Only applicable with the `cv` mode